 “Quality of life is typically measured by having participants answer questions–it’s self-reported,” said Joel Hughes, Ph.D., an associate professor of psychology at Ohio State University.
 “This is a bit harder than measuring weight loss but it is possible to measure a lot of non-physical attributes with great confidence.”

 The authors suggest that one way to improve the quality-of-life benefits of wellness programs might be to provide a wider range of features, such as those that reduce stress.
-Furthermore, they say, participants in wellness programs often have unrealistic expectations and become discouraged when they don’t immediately reach their goals.
-If participants understand that motivation can fluctuate due to life circumstances, it could help.
+Furthermore, they say, employees in wellness programs often have unrealistic expectations and become discouraged when they don’t immediately reach their goals.
+If employees understand that motivation can fluctuate due to life circumstances, it could help.
+When an employee believes something is wrong and no remedy is forthcoming from the employer, it’s best to seek out advice from employment lawyers at hkm.com.
+Each state also

 “When life is super stressful, the motivation for wellness probably takes a big hit,” said Clark.
 He adds that it’s important to learn not to engage in negative self-talk.